 If you would like advocates who match specific criteria to be added to a group, check off the second option.
 You will also note the option to include members who meet all or any of the conditions from the

-Criteria for inclusion falls into four groups:
+Criteria for inclusion falls into five groups:

 - Group: The advocate is a member of a specific group